tobiaspariente/tobiaspariente/README.md

 ## ⚡ Working On

 - I'm currently founding a non-profit organization for honeless people in Paris that make a link between charity and technology.

-Feel free to connect with me or reach out if you have any questions or opportunities!